 Mark Hadley from Hadley’s House of Diamonds briefly explains the fundamentals of resizing in this quick video:

-Can the ring actually be resized?
-Some customers prize newer metals, such as Titanium and Tungsten for their strength and durability.
+Not all rings can be easily resized.
+Some customers prize newer metals such as titanium and tungsten for their strength and durability.
 However, these same features make them very difficult for a jeweler to manipulate.
-Because of the components of Tungsten, rings made of Tungsten can not be resized.
-Rings made of Titanium can be resized, but not all jewelers will accept the task.
-Due to the complexity of working with Titanium, a resize will cost more than most other materials.
+Rings made of tungsten can’t be resized.
+Rings made of titanium can be resized, but not all jewelers will accept the task, and those that will usually charge higher prices.

 Does the original ring have a meaningful engraving on the inside?
 Since ring resizing is usually accomplished by modifying the size of the shank, you may lose any engraving present on the shank.
 Jewelers can replicate the engraving on the resized ring, but it may take more time and cost more than a simple ring resizing.

 You should also note that some retail locations may place a restrictive warranty on the merchandise sold.
-This means if the customer purchased a ring from them but had it resized by a different company or jeweler, they void and protection the warranty offered.
-Always double check any warranties before actually getting the work done.
+This means if the customer purchased a ring from them but had it resized by a different company or jeweler, they void any warranty on the item.
+Always double check any warranties before getting a piece of jewelry resized.